llqwenix/erablox-src/README.md

 - <a href="https://mh-nexus.de/downloads/HxDPortableSetup.zip">(required for patching) HxD</a> {USED FOR PATCHING RCC}

 ## hosting suggestions
-- we suggest datalix for vps and spaceship for domain
+- we suggest datalix for vps and namecheap for domain
 --------
 ## cloudflare setup